Richard-Apps/richardapps-web/CONTRIBUTING.md

 ## Feedback

-We welcome any feedback that can help me improve the project.
+I welcome any feedback that can help me improve the project.
 Whether it's a suggestion, a critique, or just a general comment, feel free to share it with me.

 Thank you for contributing!